City of Regina Homepage

 What is the Schedule B area?

-There may be several reasons including they are not aware of the bylaw, or unable to physically clear it.
+There may be several reasons including they are unaware of the bylaw, or unable to physically clear it.
 If possible, ask them, or be a good neighbour and clear it for them.
 As a last option, it can be reported to Service Regina online or by calling 306-777-7000.
 The City will schedule an inspection of the sidewalk.

 What if I'm unable to clear my sidewalk?